Hasan ibn Ali: Quran

-Mu'tazila Islam
+In Mu'tazilism

 In Mu'tazila Islam, only a wrong deed by an unrepentant imam would disqualify him from the imamate after receiving oaths of allegiance.
 Otherwise, an imam cannot resign or willingly pledge his allegiance to another person.
-The Mu'tazilite al-Qadi Abd al-Jabbar suggests that Hasan reluctantly made peace and unwillingly pledged his allegiance to Mu'awiya I after realising the Kufans' weak support for war.
+The Mu'tazilite al-Qadi Abd al-Jabbar suggests that Hasan reluctantly made peace and unwillingly pledged his allegiance to Mu'awiya after realising the Kufans' weak support for war.
 This reluctant pledge of allegiance did not disqualify him from the imamate or legitimise Mu'awiya I's caliphate.
-The Mu'tazilite Ibn al-Malahimi adds, "How can it be imagined that Hasan, who planned to fight Mu'awiya I to secure his oath of allegiance, would agree to relinquish the caliphate without reluctance?"
+The Mu'tazilite Ibn al-Malahimi adds, "How can it be imagined that Hasan, who planned to fight Mu'awiya to secure his oath of allegiance, would agree to relinquish the caliphate without reluctance?"

-Sunni Islam
+In Sunni Islam

+"Hasan The Grandson" calligraphy at the Prophet's Mosque in Medina.

 During the eighth and ninth centuries, there was a diversity of opinions about which caliphs were rāshidūn ("rightly-guided"), meaning those whose actions and opinions were considered worthy of emulation from a religious point of view.
 After the ninth century, however, the first four caliphs became canonical as rāshid in Sunni Islam: Abu Bakr, Umar, Uthman and Ali.
 The Umayyad caliph Umar ibn Abd al-Aziz was cited as a fifth rāshid caliph by the Sunni hadith collector Abu Dawud al-Sijistani.
 Another hypothesis may have included Hasan as a fifth rāshid caliph, because his six-month reign was needed to complete a thirty-year period after Abu Bakr's ascension, which was predicted by Muhammad in a Sunni hadith as the length of the prophetic succession.
 This is also implied by Abu Dawud al-Tayalisi's version of this hadith, which avoided counting Hasan as the fifth rāshid caliph by adding six months to Umar's caliphate.
 The Islamist religious scholar and historian Ali al-Sallabi regards Hasan as a rāshid caliph, citing the fact that some Sunni scholars such as Ibn Kathir (c.
 1300–1373) and Ibn Hajar al-Haytami (1503–1566) also held this view.

-Sunni Muslims justify Hasan's peace treaty with Mu'awiya I with a hadith attributed to Muhammad, which reportedly predicted that Hasan would unite two warring Muslim parties.
-By legitimising Mu'awiya I's caliphate, they view the peace treaty as a voluntary resignation from the caliphate.
+Sunni Muslims justify Hasan's peace treaty with Mu'awiya with a hadith attributed to Muhammad, which reportedly predicted that Hasan would unite two warring Muslim parties.
+By legitimising Mu'awiya's caliphate, they view the peace treaty as a voluntary resignation from the caliphate.
 More generally, an imam in Sunni Islam cannot be ousted or resign if he is aware of the divisiveness of his decision but he can abdicate if he considers his resignation to be in the best interest of Muslims.
 Hasan's abdication was a voluntary decision to avoid bloodshed.